vidhi-sajnani/interacting-residue-detection/README.md

 - randomforest.py
 - svm.py
 - xgboost.py
+- GB-train1-compiled.ipynb
+- GB-train1-compiled.ipynb

 This folder consists of all the supervised machine learning models named after the respective models used.
 They all take Train-1-curated-dataset.csv as the training dataset, split into training and testing (80:20).
-Only the file gradientboosting-SMOTE-Train-2.ipynb was trained on the Train-2 dataset Train-2-IAV-dataset.xlsx.
-The two gradient boosting models were also tested on the SARS-COV2 test dataset.
+Only the files gradientboosting-SMOTE-Train-2.ipynb and GB-train2-compiled.ipynb were trained on the Train-2 dataset Train-2-IAV-dataset.xlsx.
+GB-train1-compiled.ipynb and GB-train2-compiled.ipynb have the results for the Gradient Boosting models, without oversampling, with SMOTE and with RandomSampler.

+## -PU-learning-on-Train-2
+This folder consists of the following files:
+- GB-train2-PU.ipynb
+- IAV-training-PU-label.xlsx
+- pu-dataset-train2.ipynb

+The file GB-train2-PU.ipynb is the Gradient Boosting model using RandomSampler, trained using PU Learning labels generated on the IAV training data in IAV-training-PU-label.xlsx.
+It was generate by the code used in pu-dataset-train2.ipynb.

 ## -versions of libraries used